 Occasionally, the SFJAZZ Center lobby is used for photography installations as well as a film screening venue.
 Visitors can also walk up to the second floor to see three tiled murals that represent the “history and scope of jazz.”

-If you’re in San Francisco for more than just a few days, a city pass can save you not only money but also time.
+If you’re in San Francisco for more than just a few days, an attractions pass can save you not only money but also time.

-A good option to try is the Go San Francisco Card, which offers discounts on up to 30 of the city’s most popular attractions.
+A good option to try is the Go City San Francisco pass, which offers discounts on up to 30 of the city’s most popular attractions.

 Whether you’re in town for a night or a week, we hope you’ve enjoyed our list of the best things to see and do in San Francisco.